SOP & LOR

 • Co-curricular initiatives and achievements

-• Specific incidents conveying the expertise or work ethics
+• Specific incidents conveying the expertise or work ethic

 A professional recommendation letter is issued by a former employer, supervisor or reporting manager you have worked with.